react-native-community/discussions-and-proposals/proposals/0000-android-agp-v9-adoption.md

 <!-- Optional, but suggested for first drafts.
 What parts of the design are still TBD? -->

 - Expo needs to evaluate its scope of AGP v9 changes and provide feedback on adoption timelines and risks.
+- When the RNGP support for libraries will be removed completely?
+(Ideally, a time frame.)